-In addition, you can create a list of all your favorite authors or books or review some of the academic papers you have written that earned you the highest grade.
+In addition, you can create a list of all your favourite authors or books or review some of the academic papers you have written that earned you the highest grade.
 You may begin to notice an emerging trend that can help you formulate an appropriate dissertation topic.
-Industry journals and magazines are another effective resource that can help you create a current and relevant dissertation topic that is related to your field of study.
+Industry journals and magazines are another effective resources that can help you create a current and relevant dissertation topic that is related to your field of study.

 Narrow your subject area

 Once you have narrowed down your subject area, you can decide whether you prefer to choose a specific or more general topic within that field.
 The next step involves further narrowing down the subject matter.
 It is often very helpful to take note of several questions that you will attempt to answer in your dissertation.
-As you begin to increase the number of questions, you will soon notice a main question continues to emerge.
+As you begin to increase the number of questions, you will soon notice the main question continues to emerge.
 You should focus on this principal question as your dissertation title.

 Simplify your subject